generation-org/tech-foundations-labs/learner-instructions/LO-10-service-permissions.md

 **Note:** if you break the mysqld service then you will have made your Lab infinitely harder!
 It should be sufficient to leave it alone and enter the username/password/db name when prompted.

+### Apache httpd

+Your only task here is to modify which directory httpd serves by default.
+You will not need to configure anything else in the httpd.conf file.

 ## Need a hint?

 <details>
 <summary>Small Hint</summary>
 <br>
-You need to configure Apache httpd to serve documents from a different directory to the default.
+You need to configure Apache httpd to serve documents from a different directory from the default.
 Where do you think Apache stores this configuration?
 </details>

 <details>
 <summary>Medium Hint</summary>
 <br>
-Apache stores more than just the document root in its configuration file, but also its default user and group.
-How can this information help you?
+After you've deployed WordPress, you need to modify WordPress file permissions in three ways, to achieve three things.
+You can do this with three commands.
 </details>

 <details>
 <summary>Large Hint</summary>
 <br>
-You need to set up a new user, and ensure they are in the same group as your directory.
-You also need this group to have the correct permissions in this directory.

 </details>